 Again, the worldview or paradigm that dominates the global village today negates the value of what humanity has learned to date on this planet.
 If philosophy is the synthesis of all learning, then an algebraic expression of this accomplishment would be 0+0+0=0.
 If all of our so-called learning cannot stem the self-destruction raging abroad in the human community, what does it add up to?

 Philosophers have fallen prey to the trap of reductionism that has plagued physicists for so many years.
 The “philosophy of a culture” is another way of saying the story that contains a culture or again its worldview.
-This worldview not only contains the culture, it drives the “reality” of the behavior of the people contained therein.
+This worldview not only contains the culture, it also drives the “reality” of the behavior of the people contained therein.
 In short, the worldview provides the answers to such questions as: What is the nature of reality?
-What is my identity?
-And Why am I here?
-Our inability to give profound responses to such questions reveal not only the failure of our philosophers but of humanity as whole both individually and collectively.
-In other words, no individual or no civilization or nation state has been able to awaken to the nature of reality.
+What is my identity? and Why am I here?
+Our inability to give profound responses to such questions reveal not only the failure of our philosophers but of humanity as a whole, both individually and collectively.
+In other words, no individual nor civilization nor nation state has been able to awaken to the nature of reality.
 Collectively humanity is and has always been profoundly unconscious.

 Like Buddha, Voltaire tried to respond to human suffering.
 His reaction to the human condition was for a philosopher, a conventional one, that is to say, an intellectual one.
 Although his life and writings were not profound, he was courageous in his criticism of powerful individuals and institutions.
-He was relentless in his attacks on the church, European monarchs and the aristocracy and one of the key philosophers making an attempt at that time to effect a paradigm shift during the so-called Enlightenment.
+He was relentless in his attacks on the church, European monarchs and the aristocracy and one of the key philosophers trying, at that time, to effect a paradigm shift during the so-called Enlightenment.

 The Enlightenment began in the 17th century and its crowning achievement, produced toward the end of the 18th century, was said to be the French Revolution (1789).
 One could say that the American Revolution a few years earlier (1776) was a more successful embodiment of Enlightenment principles.
 Be that as it may, there was no true awakening of humanity in either France or America.